yssl/TWcmd.vim/README.md

 Instead, I suggest convenient one what I'm using now.
 You can add them to your .vimrc and modify them as you want.

+I'm currently using the right alt key shortcuts because I used the left alt key too often and felt pain in my thumb.
+If you are experiencing similar symptoms, I recommend using the right alt key shortcuts with `let g:left_alt = 0` as in the .vimrc setting below.

 ```
 function! s:nnoreicmap(option, shortcut, command)
 	execute 'nnoremap '.a:option.' '.a:shortcut.' '.a:command